 Contesting a Clawback

 The best way to handle ACH disputes is between the landlord and the tenant.
-Landlords should work directly with the the tenant to arrange an alternate method of payment for a payer-initiated ACH dispute (a.k.a, reversal, reject, or refusal).
-Our support team is happy to help you locate any additional documentation you may need in compliance with our processor's policies.
+Landlords should work directly with the tenant to arrange an alternate method of payment for a payer-initiated ACH dispute (a.k.a, reversal, reject, or refusal).